milosmat/psw-be-ra-2024-group-8-mirror/CONTRIBUTIONS.md

 Total authored backend commits in mirror: 37
 Total authored upstream PRs: 13

 This document enumerates and explains ONLY the work personally contributed by @milosmat (based strictly on commit messages and merged pull requests).
-No speculative future work and no generic project description—just what was actually done.

 ---